cloudvista/vaa/readme.md

 B.	Cross VistA Traffic Analysis Report

-#### Analysis of Key VistA Clients
+#### VistA Client Traffic Analysis
-Based on the traffic and client types isolated during the VistA traffic analysis, the Analysis Team will analyze the operation of three of the most used VistA Applications ("Clients").
+Based on the traffic and client types isolated in the VistA traffic analysis, the Analysis Team will analyze the operation of three of the most used VistA Applications ("Clients").
 CPRS shall be one of the three; the remaining two shall be chosen based on client usage.

-The per Client Traffic Analysis shall include:
+The per Client Traffic Analysis will include:
 a)	User volumes and types.
 User types shall capture clinical care specialties and roles.
 b)	Connection volume and duration, tying frequency of client use to user types
 c)	Types of user authentication/security and relative use